What You Should Know Before Bathing Your Puppy

 How Best to Use a Water-Only Bath

 Although the puppies become older, it may also be the time when the shampoo is not needed at all.
-Plain water rinse will help effectively in case your pup just got a bit dirty (dusty), or rolled in the dry grass.
-That is easy to make them fresh between complete baths without affecting that natural oils on their skin.
+If your dog just got a little dirty (dusty) or rolled in the dry grass, a simple water rinse will work well.
+That’s an easy way to keep them clean between baths without altering their natural oils.

-The Benefits of Having Water-Only Baths on Puppies
+The Benefits of Having Water-Only Baths for Puppies

-Using only water when bathing aid in sustaining this natural balance.
+Using only water when bathing helps sustain this natural balance.

-This is exactly what I did when Rumi began scratching more than normal.
-I suspended my grooming products and water-only baths during a 2 weeks period.
-His skin settled down and I later got another more suitable shampoo to him.
+This is exactly what I did when Rumi scratched more than expected.
+For two weeks, I stopped using cleaning products and took only water baths.
+His skin got better, and I later got him a different shampoo that was better for him.

 Natural Rinses instead of Shampoo